coimbrastudios/framework/Documentation~/Index.md

     - `AssetReferenceScene`: `AssetReference` that only accepts `SceneAsset` objects.
 - Assembly Definition Rules: linting tools for assembly definition assets.
 It comes with a few implementations:
     - `BannedReferences`: disallow referencing some assemblies inside specific assemblies.
+    - `FixDuplicateReferences`: remove all duplicate references in the assemblies.
     - `FixEditorOnly`: fix editor assemblies to have the correct platform and define constraints.
     - `FixTestsOnly`: fix tests assemblies to have the correct precompiled reference and define constraints.
     - `ForceRootNamespaceMatchName`: fix root namespace not matching the assembly name.